Activists protest over Japanese lawmaker's skepticism of sex crime victims

 "I am sorry for offending people by giving an impression that only women lie when lying is not restricted to one gender," she wrote, drawing further attacks from critics who said her apology was hollow.

-Meanwhile, LDP Secretary General Toshihiro Nikai told a news conference Tuesday: “We will urge (Sugita) to respond accordingly because as many as 130,000 signatures have been collected” to protest at her remarks.
+Meanwhile, LDP Secretary General Toshihiro Nikai said during a news conference Tuesday: "We will urge (Sugita) to respond accordingly because as many as 130,000 signatures have been collected" to protest against her remarks.

 Sugita, who has been elected to the Lower House twice under the proportional representation system, has declined to step down as a lawmaker.